 I recommend deleting and removing posts from others if they are: racist, sexist, full of hate speech, obscene or violate your stated community guidelines.
 Deleting simply because you don’t like them shows immaturity, an inability to deal with real life situations, and damages your credibility.
 No matter how much you try to whitewash life, you can’t remove all negativity from your world.
 Instead of pulling out the big pink eraser, acknowledge the concern (if they aren’t delusional), communicate with the person, validate their concern then discuss your plan of action, whatever it is.
 Remember, there is always someone watching your actions and there are silent members of your audience that WILL notice.
 For a step by step guide on how to do this, see my blog on How to Deal with Negative Customer Feedback.

 Have you ever had cruddy customer service, complained, then received excellent treatment and it changed the way you thought of the company?
 It happens to me all the time.
 People love to bag on telephone reps.
 I love it when I get the truly helpful and nice person.
 It happens more often than people acknowledge but sometimes it’s the way Ginny from Oklahoma treats you that determines how you feel about the multi-billion dollar conglomerate.
 Take every opportunity as a chance to provide a stellar experience.
 It’s never too late to turn it around!

 Bottom line?
-Deleting posts damages your credibility.
-Are you wondering if you post something bad on my page whether or not I leave it?
+Deleting negative posts damages your credibility.
+Are you wondering if you post something bad on my page* whether or not I leave it?
 Test me: http://www.facebook.com/KerryRegoConsulting

-*When I say Page, I mean BUSINESS PAGE.
-If you are a person, you have a PROFILE.
+*When I say Page, I mean Business Page.
+If you are a person, you have a Profile.
 They are not the same thing and have very different cultural rules.